 The questions start to branch out into the choice to disclose the methodology and commit to a wholesale, which Red is happy to let the others handle, until:

 “Mr. Verres, what influenced your decision to offer the abra to the Rangers?”

 Red looks up, taken by surprise at the question.
 “It seemed to be the right thing to do.
 Abra are a great resource for any organization—”

 “But surely you could have sold them at market price, and furthered your research?”
 The reporter insists.

 “I… yes, that’s true.
-But even at half price we’ve made a good sum.”
+But even at a third the price we’ve made a good sum.”
 Red feels uncomfortable with how that came out, and rushes to add, “I wanted to ensure that others benefited from my discovery.”

 Leaf steps forward and points to another reporter, and Red relaxes until they look right back at him.
 “Mr. Verres, your father was a ranger, correct?
 Ranger Tomio Verres?”